Neurobiology 1100-3BN21

 16. Motor activity.
 Reflexes.
 Locomotion.
 Central pattern generators.
 Gaits and step cycles.
 Motor organization – brainstem centers, basal ganglia, cerebellum, motor cortex.
 Parkinson's and Huntington's diseases.
 Voluntary movements.
 Movement planning.
 Pre-motor areas.
 Mirror cells.

 17. Central systems.
-Specific transmitter systems, drugs and antidepressants.
+Specific transmitter systems, psychoactive substances and antidepressants.

 18. Emotion.
 The Papez and MacLean circuits for emotions.
 The amygdala – role in anxiety and pain.
 Facial expression.